denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 int     printf(const char * __restrict, ...);
 ```

-At the moment of a call to the variadic function, it accepts variadic arguments.
-According to its definition, a length of variadic arguments could equal to zero but not greater than 127 entities per function call:
+At the moment of a call to the variadic function, it accepts no more than 127 variadic arguments per function call:
 ```cpp
 printf("hello world");
 printf(" I'm a=%s, I'm b=%s", a, b);